 - 14 times more likely to exhibit a high level of professionalism

 Hiring for a strong work ethic is not a one-and-done solution.
 Once a team with a strong work ethic is in place they need clear direction, challenge, and standards.
 By hiring for work ethic and creating a culture of recognition and achievement, you can increase performance, fit with you culture, and retention.

-To learn more about culture, check out our whitepaper: “What is Organizational Culture?”
+Read to learn more about culture: “What is Organizational Culture?”